nodef/extra-bit/README.md

-# extra-bit
-The bit is a basic unit of information in information theory, computing, and digital communications.
+The bit is a basic unit of information in information theory, computing.